Related page, metering systems

-This is a simplified circuit showing where hard faults commonly occur in an HF PA:
+This simplified circuit shows the fault paths in an HF PA:

 The typical fault path is from anode supply through the RF plate choke, from the tube anode to grid, to the chassis, and back through the grid and plate current metering to the negative rail.
 D2 is a negative rail clamp.
 D2 protects the meters.
 It limits the negative rail to chassis voltage to about 1 volt under surge conditions.

 Note that only one diode is required, and the best place for that diode is from the negative rail to the chassis.
 It actually is more effective to place the diode there than it is at the meters.

 The grid, being directly between the anode and cathode, shields the filament-cathode from the anode.
 Very little cathode fault current flows unless the grid is floated on resistors, chokes, or fuses.
 F1 in the grid is actually a very bad idea.